tahoma2d/tahoma2d_docs/source/painting_animation_levels.rst

     - **Smooth**, when activated, creates a smooth joined stroke with no corners.

-For Toonz Raster drawings the **Tape** tool (|tape|) automatically joins the open ends detected in the drawing according to the tool settings.
+For Smart Raster drawings the **Tape** tool (|tape|) automatically joins the open ends detected in the drawing according to the tool settings.
 Options available are the following:

     - **Type:** has the options **Normal**, to close all the gaps detected in the drawing by clicking in it; **Rectangular**, to close all the gaps detected in the box you define; **Freehand**, to close on all the gaps detected in the area you define by clicking and dragging; and **Polyline**, to close on all the gaps detected in the area you define by drawing a series of straight lines.